Photographer: Steven W. Foster, PRC of South Florida LLC

 Jessika’s injury was caused by a mass located in her spinal cord, and this photo shoot was the first time she was able to get into the beach water since her injury.
 Her incredibly supportive brother came along to not only assist her but also to model, and he was perfect for the role!
 Her whole family came along for the shoot as they are a very close-knit family that has been a rock and a huge part of her ability to cope as she continues her fight to find any improvements she can gain in functioning.

-Our own Deborah Davis, a wheelchair user, model, speaker and co-founder of PhotoAbility even got in on the action as she is a Fort Lauderdale resident and was able to be in some shots with Jessika.
+Our own Deborah Davis, a wheelchair user, model, speaker, and founder of PUSHLiving Photos even got in on the action as she is a Fort Lauderdale resident and was able to be in some shots with Jessika.

 Interview with Photographer Steven Foster: